-- Your doctor will give you another drug (epinephrine) to use in case of an allergic reaction.
-Someone else may have to give you the shot.
-Be sure you and other people who may need to give the shot know how and when to use it.
+- The doctor will give you another drug (epinephrine) to give in case of an allergic reaction.
+Be sure you know how and when to give it.
 Certain drugs may make epinephrine not work as well or raise the chance of side effects.
 This includes some drugs used to treat depression, heart problems, or high blood pressure.
 There are many drugs that interact with epinephrine.
-Talk with your doctor or pharmacist to make sure it is safe to take epinephrine with all of your drugs.
+Talk with the doctor or pharmacist to make sure it is safe to give epinephrine with all of your child’s drugs.

-- Do not take this drug if you have very bad asthma or asthma that is not controlled.
+- Do not give this drug to your child if they have severe asthma or asthma that is not controlled.

 - It is used to help with allergies caused by peanuts.
 This drug is not for use to treat an allergic reaction.

-- If you ever had a very bad allergic reaction.
+- If your child has ever had a severe allergic reaction.

 This is not a list of all drugs or health problems that interact with this drug.

-- Talk with your doctor if you drink alcohol, have an illness like a viral infection, are fasting, are very tired or have missed sleep, have your menstrual period, or are taking a nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen or naproxen.
+- Talk with your doctor if your child has an illness like a viral infection, is fasting, is very tired or has missed sleep, has a menstrual period, or is taking a nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen or naproxen.
 The risk of an allergic reaction may be raised.

-- Do not take this drug within 3 hours before or 3 hours after you exercise or take a hot shower or bath.
-If you have exercised or have taken a hot shower or bath and you feel hot, are sweating, or have fast breathing or heartbeat, wait to take this drug until these signs go away.
+- Do not give this drug within 3 hours before or 3 hours after your child exercises or takes a hot shower or bath.
+If your child has exercised or has taken a hot shower or bath and feels hot, is sweating, or has fast breathing or heartbeat, wait to give this drug until these signs go away.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.